-In 2022 we anticipate a higher level of operated activity with our planned drilling of the Diadem exploration prospect in the P2379 in the UK and with operated activities (including operated 3D seismic acquisition and drilling) commencing in Egypt.
+In 2023 we anticipate a higher level of operated activity with our planned operated drilling commencing in Egypt and planning for drilling activities in Mauritania.
 Project planning will ensure all relevant contracts will continue to contain our Code of Ethics and clauses relating to modern slavery and appropriate assessment of contractors will be made prior to award.
-Capricorn will implement a review of the application of our procedures regarding modern slavery across key projects being planned in 2022.
+Capricorn will implement a review of the application of our procedures regarding modern slavery across key projects being planned in 2023.